addventures/devops/README.md

 The purpose of this project is to provide formal DevOps management for a set of Drupal instances (platforms) and multisites (apps) owned by an organization.

+## Overview

+## Host machine support

+1. OSX/MAC
+2. Windows 10 WSL

-## Install
+### Install

-Run the below from your host OSX terminal:
+Run the below from your host OSX or Windows 10 WSL terminal:

 ```
 sh -c "$(curl -fsSL https://raw.github.com/addventures/devops/bin/install.sh)"